mlverse/chattr/tests/testthat/_snaps/chattr-use.md

     Output
       [1] "OpenAI - Chat Completions - gpt-4o (gpt4o) \n"

+# If all missing show error

+    No model setup found.
+Please use `?chattr_use` to get started

 # Invalid label returns expected error

     'notexists' is not acceptable, it may be deprecated.
 Valid values are: